 In Washington, the general contractor and/or the owner developer is legally responsible for providing a reasonably safe work site and to enforce Washington Industrial Safety and Health Act codes.
 If you are injured on a work site, you may file a workmen’s comp claim.
 If negligence can be proven on the part of a third party, you may also file a claim against that person or the company he/she works for.
 Washington does not allow you to file a claim against a fellow employee or your direct employer.
 This can often be a complicated analysis, therefore, it is crucial to speak to an experienced, competent attorney.

 Every year, 1 out of every 10 construction workers will experience an on-the-job injury.

 By far the most common construction injury is falling, many from heights.
 Other common causes of injuries are live electrical wires, trench cave-ins, and equipment malfunctions.
 Cranes, forklifts, and front-end loaders are at the top of the list.
 Back injuries are common.

 Unskilled laborers are at the highest risk of life threatening injuries.
 Roofers and iron workers follow close behind.

 A cap is the top award for certain types of damages that a state allows.
 The Washington State Supreme Court ruled that a ceiling on non-economic damages, commonly known as pain and suffering, is not constitutional.

 In general, a construction injury action must be filed within three years of the injury.
 Because there can be circumstances where the statute is sooner or later than three years, it is important to speak to an experienced injury attorney.

 Maybe, but it is very fact specific and is different for every single case.
-It also depends on how old your child is.
-The best thing to do would be to contact an experienced Seattle child injury lawyer that will listen to the facts of the case and help you decide whether or not you need an attorney to represent you.
+The best thing to do would be to contact an experienced Seattle injury lawyer who will listen to the facts of the case and help you decide whether or not you need an attorney to represent you.